-In Q4 2013 the bank's overall PAR>30 rose from 8.48% at the start of the year to 9.87% on December 2013, in particular as the ongoing impact of the financial crisis was still being felt.
+In Q4 2014 the bank's overall PAR>30 rose from 9.87% at 31 December 2013 to 13.26% on March 2014, in particular as the ongoing impact of the financial crisis was still being felt.
 One of the ways in which ProCredit Bank has met the challenge to portfolio quality posed by the financial crisis is to offer loan restructuring to those clients that are judged to have the potential to regain stability.
 Restructurings follow a thorough analysis of each client's changed payment capacity.

 The decision to restructure a credit exposure is always taken by a credit committee and aims at full recovery.
 ProCredit Bank Albania takes a conservative approach to loan loss provisioning.
 Allowances for individually significant exposures with signs of impairment are set aside based on the results of an individual assessment of impairment, while provisioning for impaired loans that are not individually significant is calculated according to historical default rates.
 For all unimpaired credit exposures, portfolio-based allowances for impairment are made.
-At the end of December 2013 the coverage ratio (loan loss provisions under Bank of Albania Methodology as a percentage of PAR>30) stood at 120%.
+At the end of March 2014 the coverage ratio (loan loss provisions under Bank of Albania Methodology as a percentage of PAR>30) stood above 97%.